Love at first sight – despite being scared of water

 Sara Shepherd must have seemed an unlikely candidate to purchase a lodge on water.
 Though she’d lived in seaside towns most of her adult life, she couldn’t swim, was actively frightened of water and also, therefore, scared of going on boats.

-So it wasn’t just her friends who were surprised when she suddenly decided to buy a floating home – she actually surprised herself.
+So it wasn’t just her friends who were surprised when she suddenly decided to buy a floating vessel – she actually surprised herself.

 “I just had a moment,” said the 54-year-old charity worker and mother.
 “I just saw the show home boat and something about it just captured my imagination.
 I could see myself on it.
 I could see us on it.”

-Within 90 minutes she had chosen all the fixtures and fittings and less than two days later had completed the purchase of her new home, opting for a Waterlodge 6, permanently moored in Littlehampton Marina: “I just fell in love with it.
+Within 90 minutes she had chosen all the fixtures and fittings and less than two days later had completed the purchase of her new home, opting for a Waterlodge 6 in Littlehampton Marina: “I just fell in love with it.
 And I knew I had to have it.”

 A lifestyle home that makes perfect sense

 Sara and her partner, Martin, 49, and her daughter Lexie, 10, already had their three-bedroom semi on the market, with the intention of buying a property overseas – but COVID put paid to that plan: “It changed everything and suddenly buying a new lifestyle home here made complete sense.”

 But the speed with which Sara decided to buy her Waterlodge 6 still left her with a problem: how to explain it to Martin and Lexie: “Lexie was the easy one to sell it to – what ten-year-old wouldn’t want to live on water?
 Martin was a bit more taken aback, but I sold it to him by agreeing that it would mean he could get his own jet ski.”